aws/porting-assistant-dotnet-visual-studio-ide-extension/README.md

 * Run git config core.hooksPath hooks
 * Load the solution `PortingAssistantVSExtension.sln` using Visual Studio or Rider.
 * Create a "Run/Debug" Configuration for the "PortingAssistantVSExtension.sln" solution.
-* Select 'Set Startup Projects'>'Multiple Startup Project' and set both PortingAssistantExtensionServer and PortingAssistantVSExtensionClient as startup projects.
+* Select 'Set Startup Projects'>'Multiple Startup Project' and set one of the following combinations as startup projects:
+  * PortingAssistantExtensionServer and PortingAssistantVSExtensionClient2019
+  * PortingAssistantExtensionServer and PortingAssistantVSExtensionClient2022
 * Provide command line arguments for configuration, then run the application.
 * It should start a new Visual Studio Client with the Extension setup.
 * Open the solution to analyze/port in the new Visual Studio Client.